piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 end
 ```

-The browser is no longer the architecture.
-It becomes one possible runtime among
-several.

-This shift is subtle, but important.

-It means that the application logic built on top of `mediasoup-client` can
+This shift is subtle, but important: it means that the application logic built
-potentially be reused across browsers, Node.js services, automated tests and
+on top of `mediasoup-client` can potentially be reused across browsers, Node.js
-other execution environments, provided that each runtime supplies a compatible
+services, automated tests and other execution environments, provided that each
-handler.
+runtime supplies a compatible handler.

 That is precisely the role of `mediasoup-client-wrtc`.